-Tsunami warning lifted after major quake strikes off Indonesia
+Quake strikes off Indonesia, bringing down 'many buildings'

 The U.S. Geological Survey put the magnitude of the second quake at a strong 7.5, after first saying it was 7.7.

-The earlier quake destroyed some houses, killing one person and injuring at least 10, authorities said.
+The earlier quake destroyed some houses, killing one person and injuring at least 10 in Donggala, authorities said.

-“The (second) quake was felt very strongly, we expects more damage and more victims,” Nugroho said.
+“The (second) quake was felt very strongly, we expect more damage and more victims,” Nugroho said, adding that evacuation process is still ongoing.

+Based on initial reports, “many buildings” collapsed due to the 7.7 magnitude quake, he said.

 A series of earthquakes in July and August killed nearly 500 people on the holiday island of Lombok, hundreds of kilometers southwest of Sulawesi.